Fernandodgleite/Fernandodgleite/README.md

 ###

 <p align="left">Hello, I'm Fernando from Brazil.
-I am an undergraduate student in Software Engineering at PUC Minas, currently gaining professional experience through an internship at TechDriven Digital.<br><br>  <br>- 📚 I'm currently studying Java, .NET, Angular and MySQL. <br></p>
+I am an undergraduate student in Software Engineering at PUC Minas, currently gaining professional experience through an internship at TechDriven Digital.<br><br>  <br>- 📚 I'm currently studying Java on university and .NET and Angular on my intership at TechDriven Digital. <br></p>

 ###